candrasaputra/chat-app/README.md

 - Each room is uniquely identified by a RoomID, which is a text string.
 - Usernames must be unique within a chat room and can't be reused in different rooms.
 - Validation is performed before a user can join a room.
+- User can't send message if there have network issue

 ## Shortcuts/Compromises made
 - The application does not include advanced error handling for edge cases to save time.